Latest

 How To Purify Water

 Having large stores of water is wonderful, but once that runs out, preppers need to know how to purify sourced water to make it potable.
 From the most basic methods (boiling) to alternative methods of purifying water, such as using bleach, solar distillation, iodine, or even make-shift water filters.
+By far the simplest method is to use a water filter, I use the Sawyer Mini.
+Just be aware that the Sawyer Mini does NOT work in all scenarios, so read the instructions carefully.

 Shelter Building